 There are indeed ways to go slightly beyond Abbe's limit even without quantum-enhanced optics, e.g. by using a slit-like diaphragm instead of a round one.
 Indeed, some reputable makers of research microscopes used the same method in some of their special-purpose microscopes, where measuring the subject in a single direction was desirable (e.g., the thickness of a fiber, while the length of the fiber and its internal texture were irrelevant).
 However, this slightly increases resolution in one direction, while simultaneously reducing it in a perpendicular direction.
 Stacking two slit diaphragms at a right angle to each other, as some of the "explanations" of the Rife microscope propose, produces no net increase in resolution, only a net loss of resolution caused by diffraction in both slits.

-Other explanations are simpler nonsense, like the assertion that to make the Rife microscope reach the advertised magnification it is necessary to replace the eyepieces with objectives, because the latter are of better optical quality than eyepieces.
-This conveniently ignores "details" like the different location of entrance/exit pupils in objectives and eyepieces.
+Other explanations are simpler nonsense, like the assertion that to make the Rife microscope reach the advertised magnification it is necessary to replace the eyepieces with objectives.
+This conveniently ignores "details" like the different location of entrance/exit pupils in objectives vs. eyepieces.

 Bracegirdle (2003) provided an account of the Rife microscopes, including one he was able to inspect and test.
 Like numerous other scientists and microscope experts, he concluded that Rife's claims are impossible.
 He further suggested, and I concur, that the extremely high number of unnecessary fine mechanical adjustments of the Rife microscopes appears designed to impress laymen, but make the use of the microscope so fiddly to become, at best, impractical.
+Multiple accounts, for example, report that it took hours of fiddling before being able to obtain an image from a Rife microscope (even by specially trained Rife technicians), most often of such a poor quality as to be useless.
 Additionally, a few faults and oversights in its design betray the inexperience of the designer.
 I believe the unnecessary mechanical complexity is partly smoke and mirrors, and partly a subterfuge to deflect criticism that the device does not work by counter-arguing that the user failed to properly "calibrate" it.

 None of the web sites reported at the end of Bracegirdle's paper are still active, although I accessed at least two of them a few decades ago and was able to find them again on the Wayback Machine.

 Rife's claims about extremely small "microbes" causing all diseases, and being able to morph into each other, as well as to and from a multitude of different shapes and sizes, are known as Rife's pleomorphism "theory".
-These claims are frequently repeated and amplified on short-lived web sites promoting "alternative" views on science and medicine.
-Some of these web sites also publish discussions of the Rife microscopes, probably to reinforce the credibility of the claims about these "microbes", and indirectly of the claims about the effects of "oscillating beam ray" machines.
+An additional claim by Rife is that each of these microbes can be vanquished by exposing a patient to a specific radio frequency, or set of frequencies.
+These claims are frequently repeated and amplified on short-lived web sites promoting "alternative" views on science and medicine, especially cures for cancer.
+Some of these web sites also publish discussions of the Rife microscopes, probably to reinforce the credibility of the claims about these "microbes" not visible with any other instrument than Rife microscopes, and indirectly of the claims about the effects of "oscillating beam ray" machines.

 The only developments reported by this company in these 48 years are: